KastnerRG/cse160-WI24/PA5/Readme.md

 The dataset required to test the program is already generated.
 If you are interested in how the dataset is generated please refer to the `dataset_generator.cpp` file.
 You may compile this file using the `make dataset_generator` command and run the executable using the command `./dataset_generator`.

+## Extra Credit (optional)

+We have provided you an additional `make run_big` you can execute for larger images and larger kernel sizes.
+If you successfully implement both cases, we will consider your execution time for the leaderboard.
+You can test your execution time locally by running `make time`.

 ## Submission

 Submit the template.cu file on gradescope.
 Preserve the file name before uploading to gradescope.